Welcome Letter

 Stakeholder engagement

-We interviewed 40-50 internal and external stakeholders for input on our most significant ESG impacts, opportunities and risks.
+We aggregated input from 40-50 internal and external stakeholders related to our most significant impacts for our 2021 materiality assessment.
 During interviews, we asked stakeholders to provide feedback based on their areas of expertise, current events and trends.
 We also inquired about the significance of topics in relation to Cleveland Clinic’s vision, value chain, geographic footprint and more.
 In addition to interviews, we also incorporated survey data from some stakeholder groups in our materiality assessment.

 Topic prioritization